gitworkflows/GitReleaser/docs/ci.md

 ```

 This will create/update the `.npmrc` file and add the token there.
 Ideally you should either `.gitignore` this file,
-otherwise you might end up committing it to your repo if you are using release-git's `git` options.
+otherwise you might end up committing it to your repo if you are using gitreleaser's `git` options.

-Since release-git executes `npm whoami` as a [prerequisite check][11], which does not seem to respect the `.npmrc` file,
+Since gitreleaser executes `npm whoami` as a [prerequisite check][11], which does not seem to respect the `.npmrc` file,
 the `--npm.skipChecks` argument can be used.

 - [Creating and viewing authentication tokens][12]